Vladimir Gelfand

-Vladimir Gelfand (Влади́мир Ната́нович Ге́льфанд) (March 1, 1923, in the village of Novoarkhanhelsk, Kirovohrad Oblast – November 25, 1983, in the city of Dnepropetrovsk, Ukraine) was a diarist and Soviet soldier in World War II.
+Vladimir Natanovich Gelfand (Владимир Натанович Гельфанд) (March 1, 1923 – November 25, 1983) was a diarist and Soviet soldier in World War II.

 He is known as the author of the diaries from the years 1941–1946 which were published in Germany, Sweden and Russia.
 The book with the diary entries of the officer in the Red Army Vladimir Gelfand: German Diary 1945–1946 (Deutschland-Tagebuch 1945–1946) – Notations of a Soldier in the Red Army has become the first one which is published in Germany.

 Biography

 Childhood and youth

 Vladimir Gelfand was the only child in a poor Jewish family.
 Vladimir's mother, Nadezhda Vladimirovna Gorodynskaya (1902–1982), was from a low-income family with eight children.
 In her youth, she earned money by giving private lessons.
 In 1917, she joined the RSDLP (b) and, as Vladimir mentioned in his biography, took part in the Civil War.
 In the 1920s, she was expelled from the party on charges of "passivity".
 This interfered with her career, but saved her from subsequent repressions.
 Father, Nathan Solomonovich Gelfand (1894–1974), worked at a cement plant in Dneprodzerzhinsk.
 Unlike his wife, he remained non-partisan.

 In 1926, in search of a livelihood, the young family moved to the Caucasus.
 Vladimir and his parents settled in Essentuki, where his father's parents lived, but already in 1928 returned to Ukraine in the city of Dneprodzerzhinsk, Dnipropetrovsk region.
 Here, his father worked as a foreman at a metallurgical plant and, according to Vladimir's diaries, was an "exemplary worker".
 Mother was a teacher in a factory kindergarten, which Vladimir, among other children, went to.
 In 1932, she changed jobs, moving to the personnel department of a large metallurgical enterprise.
 In 1933, the family moved to Dnepropetrovsk.

 Gelfand's parents divorced when he was in school.
 Nevertheless, he studied successfully.
 During his school years he took an active part in public life: he was an editor of the wall newspaper, an organizer of art recitation contests, an agitator-propagandist, and joined the Komsomol.
 After high school, Gelfand entered the Dnepropetrovsk Industrial Workers' Faculty (now the National Metallurgical Academy of Ukraine), having managed to study there three courses before the war.